lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/100 Others/The World Will End..md

 Welcome to the Black Parade - My Chemical Romance Bloody Mary - Lady Gaga
 Moonlight - XXXTENTACION
-Victorious - Panic!
+Death of a Bachelor - Panic!
 At The Disco
 American Beauty/American Psycho - Fall Out Boy
 ```
 ---